webstean/azure-application-landing-zone/_header.md

 This module creates what Microsoft's calls an [Application Landing Zone](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/app-platform/ready) which you can think of an environment in which you applications and services can run, like DEV, TEST, SIT, UAT, PROD, etc.

+This is apart of what Microsoft calls their [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework).

-This include main different types of resources including, but not limited to:
+This module will deploy many different types of resources including, but not limited to:
 - One Public DNS Zone (unless the variable always_create_private_link is set to "yes")
+- One Virtual Network with preconfigure subnets and Bastion, which is used hosting resources in the Landing Zone
 - Lots Private DNS for use with Private LInk (Only when the variable always_create_private_link is set to "yes")
 - Two User Assigned Identities, one in intended for humans and the other for services/applications
 - One Static Web App, for hosting static contect, such as information on the created landing zone